A Person Detection Security Robot That Sends You Photos

 Configure your services

+Now that you know the camera is properly connected to your machine, it is time to add computer vision by configuring the vision service on your machine.
 This tutorial uses a pre-trained Machine Learning model from the Viam Registry called EfficientDet-COCO.
 The model can detect a variety of things, including Persons.
 You can see a full list of what the model can detect in labels.txt file.

 If you want to train your own model instead, follow the instructions in train a model.